texashodlr/etched_prep/control_plane/README.md

 2. Ansible: VM configuration (hostname/hosts/ssh), Munge, Slurm installation,
 3. Puppet: Enforcing slurm, potentially some dummy benchmarking scripts

+## Why this repo is valuable for Etched

+By combining Terraform, Ansible, and Puppet into a unified control plane, this project demonstrates how Etched’s infrastructure can be versioned, audited, and redeployed with deterministic reproducibility.
+Every layer of the stack — from VM topology to Slurm configuration and EDA toolchain installs — is captured in code, stored in Git, and automatically enforced.

+The result is that ASIC engineers spend less time debugging infrastructure and more time running high-value simulations.
+Failed nodes or drifted configs self-heal in minutes, new clusters can be spun up and validated in hours, and observability hooks ensure issues are caught before they impact tape-out timelines.
+This translates directly into faster iteration cycles, higher throughput of simulation workloads, and ultimately a shorter path to silicon.

+In business terms: Etched sells better chips, faster.
+By reducing operational friction and guaranteeing reproducibility, this IaC approach directly increases engineering velocity and improves time-to-market for model-specific ASICs.

+### Terraform
+- All VM definitions (CPU, memory, disk, network) live as code (.tf).
+- Cluster topology can be recreated deterministically on any ESXi host.
+- Version-controlled in Git → infra diffs are reviewable & auditable.

+### Ansible
+- Declarative configuration of every node: Munge keys, Slurm configs, EDA toolchain.
+- Idempotent --> re-running Ansible guarantees drift correction (if a file is deleted, it’s restored).
+- Playbooks live in repo --> auditable change history of configs.

+### Puppet
+- Ensures continuous state enforcement.
+Even if a node drifts (service stopped, package removed), Puppet periodically re-applies the baseline.
+- `site.pp` describes minimal desired state (Slurm + Munge + toolchain present and running).
+- Logs every run --> audit trail of corrections.
+- Combined with Git-backed manifests, any rollback or redeploy is deterministic.

 ### General Install
 (WSL + Ubuntu)